lvlarco/crypto_fg_index/README.md

 Credits: https://alternative.me/crypto/fear-and-greed-index/

-You can schedule a daily for free fetch at https://www.pythonanywhere.com/
+You can schedule daily requests for free at https://www.pythonanywhere.com/